sangtrandev00/e-learning-platform/README.md

       + Badge

 - **View Cart**:
   - User can add to cart without login at website.
-The Cart will store at localStorage, persite the state even if user close browser.
+The Cart will store at localStorage, persist the state even if user close browser.
   -  At cart page, user can remove cart, view briefly information of course, total price of cart, number of courses have added, continute to checkout (if logined).
 - **Other pages**: Contact, About page
 #### 2.2.1.2.
 Admin Pages: